OpenGeoMetadata/opengeometadata.github.io/docs/ogm-aardvark.md

 !!! info "Definitions"

-	Mandatory = meets the minimum community standard
+	**Mandatory** = meets the minimum community standard for high-quality metadata

-	Suggested = improves searching and/or citation generation
+	**Suggested** = improves searching and/or citation generation

+	To check which fields are required for current GeoBlacklight functionality, see the [GeoBlacklight documentation](https://geoblacklight.org/docs/metadata/)

 {{ read_csv('ogm-aardvark/ogm-aardvark.csv') }}